A Training-Free Style-aligned Image Generation with Scale-wise Autoregressive Model: Experiments

 \subsection{Ablation study}

 \textbf{Quantitative analysis.} The quantitative results in \tabref{tab:ablation} validate the contributions of each proposed technique to improving both style consistency and overall image quality.
 Each component offers distinct benefits.
-As shown in \tabref{tab:ablation}-(b), \textit{Initial feature replacement} enhances style consistency by ensuring a uniform RGB statistics, leading to a clear increase in \(S_{\text{sty}}\).
+As shown in \tabref{tab:ablation}-(b), \textit{Initial feature replacement} enhances style consistency by ensuring uniform RGB statistics, leading to a clear increase in \(S_{\text{sty}}\).
 In \tabref{tab:ablation}-(c), \textit{Pivotal feature interpolation} further improves style alignment while preserving object relevancy.
 Integrating all components including \textit{dynamic style injection}, as shown in \tabref{tab:ablation}-(d), significantly boosts style consistency results while resulting in a slight decrease in object relevancy.
-However, this minor-trade off is outweighed by substantial gains in style consistency and dual consistency.
+However, this minor trade-off is outweighed by substantial gains in style consistency and dual consistency.
 These results confirm that each module effectively contributes to improving style alignment while preserving content fidelity across the generated image sets.

-\textbf{Qualitative analysis.} The qualitative results in \figref{fig:ablation} demonstrate the impact of applying or omitting each proposed method on the generated images.
-As seen in \figref{fig:ablation}-(a), the absence of our proposed techniques results in misaligned styles across images, with noticeable variations in color tones and lighting conditions. \figref{fig:ablation}-(b), incorporating \textit{Initial feature replacement}, produces more uniform background colors, improving overall style consistency while maintaining content fidelity.
+\textbf{Qualitative analysis.} The qualitative results also reinforce these findings.
+As seen in \figref{fig:ablation}-(a), the absence of our proposed techniques results in misaligned styles across images, with noticeable variations in color tones and lighting conditions. \figref{fig:ablation}-(b), incorporating \textit{Initial feature replacement}, produces more uniform background colors, improving overall style consistency.
 In \figref{fig:ablation}-(c), where \textit{Pivotal feature interpolation} is additionally applied, the generated images exhibit enhanced coherence in object placement and style alignment.
 Finally, \figref{fig:ablation}-(d) integrates all three proposed techniques, including \textit{Dynamic style injection}, which further refines style consistency while preserving content structure.
-These qualitative ablation results demonstrate that each module is crucial in improving style alignment while maintaining content fidelity across the generated image sets.
+These qualitative ablation results demonstrate that each module is crucial in improving style alignment while maintaining object fidelity across the generated image sets.